 - Employee benefit providers where you have provided your data on their website such as the Childcare Vouchers Scheme or Cycle to Work Scheme

-Data is stored in a range of different places, including in your personnel file, in our HR & Payroll management systems and in other IT systems including the email system.
+Data is stored in a range of different places, including in your personnel file, in our HR & Payroll management systems and in other IT systems including the email system and Microsoft 365.

 Who might we share your information with?

 We will keep your information safe and secure.
 We will have systems, processes and training designed to achieve this.